HEAPr: Hessian-based Efficient Atomic Expert Pruning in Output Space: Experiments

 \subsection{Ablations}

-\paragraph{Global vs. Layer-wise Pruning.} As shown in Table~\ref{tab:globalvslayer}, layer-wise pruning (Camera-P, \ourl) ranks the importance of atomic experts within each MoE layer and prunes the bottom $r\%$, whereas global pruning (\ourg) ranks the importance of all atomic experts across the entire model.
-Compared with Camera-P, our layer-wise pruning \ourl achieves superior performance, indicating that the atomic expert importance metric, as derived from \eqref{S_k}, provides a more effective pruning criterion within individual layers.
-Furthermore, \ourg, by leveraging global pruning and importance scores across all layers, achieves even stronger and more consistent results, validating the global consistency of the atomic expert importance thoroughly analyzed in Section~\ref{sec:global}. \paragraph{Impact of Calibration Data.}
+\paragraph{Global vs. Layer-wise Pruning.} As shown in Table~\ref{tab:globalvslayer}, layer-wise pruning (CAMERA-P, \ourl) ranks the importance of atomic experts within each MoE layer and prunes the bottom $r\%$, whereas global pruning (\ourg) ranks the importance of all atomic experts across the entire model.
+Compared with CAMERA-P, our layer-wise pruning \ourl achieves superior performance, indicating that the atomic expert importance metric, as derived from \eqref{S_k}, provides a more effective pruning criterion within individual layers.
+Furthermore, \ourg, by leveraging global pruning and importance scores across all layers, achieves even stronger and more consistent results, validating the global consistency of the atomic expert importance thoroughly analyzed in Section~\ref{sec:global}. \paragraph{Impact of Pruning Granularity.} To better demonstrate the importance of atomic expert decomposition, we conduct an ablation study comparing pruning at the atomic expert level and expert level.
+Based on \eqref{eq:de}, the importance score for an expert computed via \eqref{S_k} can be expressed as the sum of the importance scores of its constituent atomic experts.
+As reported in Table~\ref{tab:3}, expert-level pruning behaves similarly to Expert Dropping~\citep{lu2024not}: the activated experts unchanged after pruning does not lead to noticeable computational speedup.
+In contrast, pruning at the atomic expert level reduces the dimensionality within each expert, thereby enabling real acceleration.
+Empirically, atomic-level pruning consistently outperforms expert-level pruning across multiple benchmarks, highlighting its effectiveness and necessity. \paragraph{Empirical Correlation of Loss and Atomic Expert Importance $s_k$.}